Last updated: April 29, 2026

 Football is a game of territory and probability.
 For too long, we have viewed the sport through the narrow lens of the final touch – the shot, the goal, the assist.
 But the game is won in the transition from safety to danger.

-Expected Threat (xT) is the vindication of the deep-lying playmaker and the progressive carrier.
+Expected Threat (xT football) is the vindication of the deep-lying playmaker and the progressive carrier.
 It proves mathematically what great coaches have known intuitively: the player who breaks the defensive line is often more valuable than the player who squares the ball for a tap-in.

 When you watch your next match, stop following the ball and start watching the space.
 Watch who moves the team forward.
 Watch who turns a 1% situation into a 15% situation.
 That player might not make the headlines, but they are the engine of the team.
 They are the masters of Expected Threat.